poVoq/conversejs-ubports/README.md

 ## Known issues
 - Participant list in multi-user-chats (MUCs) is very cramped on small screens.
-  - This is a known issue of ConverseJS and is waiting for an upstream fix.
+  - This is a known issue of ConverseJS and is waiting for an upstream improvement.
   - Due to this reason the MUC invites option is disabled as it is unusable on some mobile screens
 - When re-joining an open group chat, the OSK is automatically triggerd.
 Needs fix upstream.
+- The overlay modals of the connection control box are acting up sometimes, restart app to fix.
 - The @ mentions of MUC partcipants is broken.
 Needs improvements in mobile view upstream.
 - The the emoji picker in broken.
 Needs improvements in mobile view upstream.
 Use the OSK emojis instead.
-- Automatic status changes are disabled as they depend on mouse movement it seems.
+- Automatic status changes are acting strangely as they depend on mouse movement it seems.
 Upstream issue.
 - XMPP account passwords are stored in plain-text in the qtwebview's sessionStorage (difficult to fix, help wanted).
 - There are no push notifications (difficult to implement, see future plans below)